btzy/nfde-rs/README.md

 - Save file
 - Pick folder

-This package should be regarded as **experimental** for now — while upstream NFDe is stable, these Rust bindings are still in flux.
+This crate should be regarded as **experimental** for now — while upstream NFDe is stable, these Rust bindings are still in flux.

 For more information and screenshots, please see the upstream [NFDe](https://github.com/btzy/nativefiledialog-extended) repository.